How to choose, adjust, and pack your backpackShare on Facebook

-The first thing to do when selecting your backpack is to consider the intended use.
-What kind of hiking trips you like to do, in what conditions, and what time of the year.
-If you like to hike in the summertime and don’t spend more than a couple of nights in the forest, you will manage with a lot smaller pack than a person that enjoys week-long hiking trips in the wilderness.
+The first thing to do when selecting your backpack is to consider its intended use.
+What kind of hiking trips do you like to do, in what conditions, and at what time of the year.
+If you like to hike in the summertime and don’t spend more than a couple of nights in the forest, you will manage with a lot smaller pack than a person who enjoys week-long hiking trips in the wilderness.
 For longer trips (week or more), you should select a backpack that is at least 60 liters.
 One of course needs to consider the size of the hiker as well.
 For example, a tall guy that wears Mega Large clothes needs more space for the sleeping bag and spare clothes than an X-Small pixie.
 Another thing to take into consideration is how heavy gear you own/want to own.
 Ultralight spandex hiking is a whole new ballgame than vintage military surplus.

 If you want to do other things besides sitting by the campfire, such as fishing, hunting, climbing, or canoeing, you probably want a backpack that is made of tough and water-resistant material.
 For heavy loads, it might be wise to choose an external frame backpack.

 When you know what kind of backpack you need, you should try out several options and find a suitably sized and well-fitting one.
 Many backpacks either allow the back length adjustment or the same pack is available in various sizes.
 It is worth remembering that a well-fitting heavier backpack is more comfortable to carry than a lighter one that is very uncomfortable.